eljsteer/eljsteer/README.md

 # Hello :wave:
 My name is **Jason** and I'm a passionate **Full stack Developer** from Christchurch, New Zealand🌿 I am currently living in Sydney, Australia.

 I first discovered my love of Software and Web development after embarking on a journey into the world of programming with a University of Sydney Bootcamp in 2022.
-From there on in, it has been fancy for problem-solving and creativity ever since.
+From there on in, it has been tickling my fancy for problem-solving and creativity ever since.
 # Tools and Technologies

 ![html](https://img.shields.io/static/v1?logo=HTML5&label=Code&message=HTML5&color=blue&logoColor=white)